Andijan State Medical Institute: Curative Works Faculty

-The Curative Works Faculty is the oldest operating faculty at the Institute.
+The Curative Works Faculty is the oldest operating faculty at the University.
 It was opened in October 1955, the year of ASMI's founding.
 During its first years of action, there were 10 departments and about 120 students at the faculty.
 In 1957, interest in the faculty grew rapidly among applicants.
 Under docent M.G Mirzakarim (dean from 1957 to 1970), the faculty reached its prominence, and it had one of the biggest base of textbooks in Uzbekistan.

 From 2013, the dean of the Curative Works Faculty has been Adham Anvarovich Gofurov, a docent and doctor of medical sciences.
 Students study in the branches: curative works, medical pedagogics and higher education nursing.
 Enrollment is approximately 1740 students.
 There are 14 departments at the Curative Works Faculty, which are mainly located inside the ASMI campus and clinic.
 These departments are: